Dusty, Washington: Geography

 The community is located in the Palouse Region, which is known for its rolling hills and agricultural production.
-Various reports put the population of this tiny hamlet at either 11 or 12 people and 2 horses (+/- a horse).
+Various reports put the population of this tiny hamlet at either 11 or 12 people.

+History

+The town was never incorporated, and no post office was ever operated there.
+The Ackerman Graveyard was dedicated in May 1901.
+By 1915 the community was still largely agricultural, and a general store was operated by Adolph Stolz, a German immigrant.
+By 1949, there was a service station and the Dusty branch of the Whitman County Rural Library District.
+Today, little remains of the town beyond a handful of houses and a few agricultural buildings.

 Notable residents

 Dusty is home of Wylie Gustafson, leader of the musical group Wylie & The Wild West.
-Coming from an extremely small community, this group has performed at the National Cowboy Poetry Gathering, The National Folk Festival, Kennedy Center, Lincoln Center, on A Prairie Home Companion, the National Lentil Festival and on the Grand Ole Opry.
+Coming from an extremely small community, this group has performed at the National Cowboy Poetry Gathering, The National Folk Festival, Kennedy Center, Lincoln Center, on A Prairie Home Companion, at the National Lentil Festival and on Grand Ole Opry.